GetCraft/Security-Policy/general/data-breach-policy.md

 * **Encryption or encrypted data** – The most effective way to achieve data security.
 To read an encrypted file, you must have access to a secret key or password that enables you to decrypt it.
 Unencrypted data is called plain text;
 * **Plain text** – Unencrypted data.
 * **Hacker** – A slang term for a computer enthusiast, i.e., a person who enjoys learning programming languages and computer systems and can often be considered an expert on the subject\(s\).
-* **Protected Health Information \(PHI\)** - Under US law is any information about health status, provision of health care, or payment for health care that is created or collected by a "Covered Entity" \(or a Business Associate of a Covered Entity\), and can be linked to a specific individual.
+* **Protected Health Information \(PHI\)** - Any information about health status, provision of health care, or payment for health care that is created or collected by a "Covered Entity" \(or a Business Associate of a Covered Entity\), and can be linked to a specific individual.
 * **Personally Identifiable Information \(PII\)** - Any data that could potentially identify a specific individual.
 Any information that can be used to distinguish one person from another and can be used for de-anonymizing anonymous data can be considered.
 * **Protected data** - See PII and PHI
 * **Information Resource** - The data and information assets of an organization, department or unit.